Looking for a five-paragraph essay example? Look and listen in as a fourth grade teacher models this strong writing structure for her students.

 Quickly, strode toward the board.
 She picked up a marker and sketched a hamburger with three patties.
 “Does this look familiar?”

 Everyone smiled and nodded.
-Ms. Sneed’s favorite analogy for an informative paragraph!
+Ms. Sneed’s favorite analogy for an writing a paragraph!

 “We just used this again,” their teacher said.
 “The top bun is the first paragraph.
 It introduces the main idea with a thesis statement and supporting details.
 The first hamburger patty explores the first detail; the second, the second; and the third, the third!
-Finally, the bottom bun wraps it all up with a restatement of the thesis and details.”
+Finally, the bottom bun wraps it all up with a restatement of the thesis and details.
+This helps you write, as well as find the main idea and supporting details.”

 “It’s just a giant version of the paragraph,” said a small girl in the front corner.